rashmirrajashekara/docs/quick-start-guides/Quick Start Guide - Intel® Security Libraries - Secure Key Caching.md

 ### Update Ansible Inventory

-The following is the inventory to be used and updated.
-Ansible requires `ssh` and `root` user access to remote machines.
+The following inventory can be used and created under `/etc/ansible/hosts`.

 ```
 [CSP]